 “Brian” is Dr. Brian Miller, associate professor of sociology at Wheaton College in Wheaton, Illinois.
-Brian teaches classes such as American Suburbanization, Urban Sociology, Culture, Media, & Society, Statistics, and Research Methods.
-His published work includes studies of suburban growth and development, McMansions, immigrants in the American suburbs, the redevelopment of the Cabrini-Green housing project in Chicago, and social network site use among emerging adults.
+Brian’s published work includes studies of suburban growth and development, religion in the suburbs, McMansions, immigrants in the American suburbs, the redevelopment of the Cabrini-Green housing project in Chicago, and social network site use among emerging adults.
+He teaches classes such as American Suburbanization, Urban Sociology, Culture, Media, & Society, Statistics, and Research Methods.
 Contact Brian through his Wheaton page for more information.

 Here are some of his published works: